2006 Women's County Championship: Competition format

-Up to four batting and four bowling points were available to the losing side only, or both sides in an incomplete match.
+Up to four batting and four bowling points were available to the losing team only, or both teams in an incomplete match.

 Teams

 The 2006 Championship was divided into two tiers: the County Championship and the County Challenge Cup.
 The County Championship consisted of three divisions of four teams, whilst the Challenge Cup consisted of four groups of four teams, on equal standing, with the winners proceeding to a play-off round for promotion to the County Championship.

 Teams in the County Championship played each other twice, whilst teams in the Challenge Cup played each other once.